streamx-co/FluentJPA/README.md

 ## License

-Fluent JPA is licensed based on number of active (floating) developers.
-The product comes with 1-3 years of support and upgrades, but the license is perpetual (indefinitely usable).
-Therefore you are not required to renew your licence annually or to renew it at all, [more details](https://fluentjpa.com/pricing-faq).

 > This work is dual-licensed under [Affero GPL 3.0](https://opensource.org/licenses/AGPL-3.0) and [Lesser GPL 3.0](https://opensource.org/licenses/LGPL-3.0).
-The source code is licensed under AGPL and official binaries under LGPL.
+The source code is licensed under AGPL and [official binaries](https://search.maven.org/search?q=g:%22co.streamx.fluent%22%20AND%20a:%22fluent-jpa%22) under LGPL.

+Therefore the library can be used in commercial projects.

 `SPDX-License-Identifier: AGPL-3.0-only AND LGPL-3.0-only`